Cathedral of Saint Paul (Minnesota): Organs

-An E. M. Skinner organ was installed above the entrance to the sacristy, behind the behind the sanctuary, in 1927.
+An E. M. Skinner organ was installed above the entrance to the sacristy, behind the sanctuary, in 1927.
 An Æolian-Skinner organ was installed in the choir loft gallery in 1963.
 The organs have twin consoles, which can be used to play either organ or both at the same time.

 A restoration of the sanctuary organ by Quimby Pipe Organs took place in 2013 In conjunction with the restoration, a new organ case for the gallery organ was completed by architect Duncan G Stroik.
 The design was based on a blueprint from the original design of the cathedral by Emmanuel Masqueray.
 The hand-carved walnut organ case preserves the view of the cathedral's rose window.
 Human-sized carved angels stand on both sides of the organ case and a statue of Saint Cecilia, patron saint of music, stands on top of the central organ case dome, directly below the rose window.
 In commemoration of the restoration, Olivier Latry of Notre-Dame de Paris performed at the cathedral on October 24, 2013.
 The project cost $3.4 million.

 Bells

 For the first seventy years of the cathedral's operations, a small bell from the previous cathedral had been the only bell.
-Under the direction of Ambrose Hayden, five new bronze bells were installed in the cathedral towers in 1986, to ring in time for Christmas Eve midnight Mass.
+Under the direction of Monsignor Ambrose Hayden, five new bronze bells were installed in the cathedral towers in 1986, to ring in time for Christmas Eve midnight Mass.
 The $140,000 cost was paid for by parishioners.
 The bells were cast in France by Fonderie Paccard.